Kareem Kelly: Professional career

-He was selected in the 2003 NFL Draft by the New Orleans Saints.
+Kelly was selected in the 2003 NFL draft by the New Orleans Saints.
 Kelly played in all four preseason games, but was released prior to the start of the regular season.
-He has been on the practice squad for the Baltimore Ravens and Chicago Bears.
+He was on the practice squads of the Baltimore Ravens and Chicago Bears.
 He signed a two-year contract with the Los Angeles Avengers of the Arena Football League on November 2, 2005.
 While with the Avengers he was one of 45 former Trojan teammates on the roster: fullback/linebacker Lonnie Ford and offensive/defensive lineman Bernard Riley.
 He signed with the Saskatchewan Roughriders of the Canadian Football League in May 2006, but was cut.
 He later retired from football but returned to sign a contract with the Las Vegas Locomotives of the United Football League in 2010.
 He was released in July 2010.

+Personal life

-Kareem recently opened his first full-service laundromat, International Wash, in Compton, California.
-He plans to expand the chain and open two more locations in Watts and Long Beach in the summer of 2013.
+Kareem later opened a full-service laundromat, International Wash, in Compton, California.